AnthonyAniobi/Admin_Dashboard/README.md

-# My Admin Application
+# Admin Dashboard Applicaton

-This is a react js project with an admin dashboard template that can be reused for any project that requires admin page and also for user management applications.
+This is a react js project with an admin dashboard template that can be reused for websites requiring a dashboard with user and product management.

 ## Techonologies